kensnyder/bunshine/README.md

 const app = new HttpRouter();

-// ❌ Incorrect use of next
+// ❌ Incorrect use of next()
 app.get('/hello', (c: Context, next: NextFunction) => {
   const resp = next();
+  // oops! resp is a Promise
 });

-// ✅ Correct use of next
+// ✅ Correct use of next()
 app.get('/hello', async (c: Context, next: NextFunction) => {
   // wait for other handlers to return a response const resp = await next();